barebox/barebox/Documentation/migration-guides/migration-2025.03.0.rst

 --------------------------

 Linux v6.13-rc1 added ``CONFIG_OF_PARTITION``, which interprets
-``fixed partitions`` nodes in SD/MMC nods differently to the barebox
+``fixed-partitions`` nodes in SD/MMC nodes differently to the barebox
 behavior: It ignores the GPT/MBR if fixed-partitions are specified, instead of allowing them to co-exist like in barebox.